nielskee/draft-articles/TechnicalHiringPart2.md

   picture.

-- The screening tool assesses the efficiency of the implementation by pushing through datasets of increasing size in succession, and calculating a Big-O complexity of the candidate's solution.
+- The screening tool assesses the efficiency of the implementation by pushing through datasets of increasing size in succession, timing these, and calculating the Big-O complexity of the candidate's solution.

-- Candidates lose marks down for missing edge cases, or for implementing with less efficiency than is possible.
+- Candidates lose marks down for missing edge cases, and for implementing with less efficiency than is possible.

 These platforms seem to provide an objective measure of capability, to